OsBlaineOra/db-devops-tools/Liquibase.md

   ]
 }
 ```
-In this changeset you are creating a new table **and** creating a foreign key on one of the columns.
+In this changeset you are creating a new table **and** creating a foreign key from the Orders table to the primary key of the new order_statuses table.

 Add the new change log to the bottom of the file master.json
 ```